Raymond Cattell And His Theory Of Personality

 The Big Five

 Despite his scientific and mathematical expertise, Cattell's personality theory is not without its critics.
 Most of the criticism is related to the fact that the theory has never been entirely replicated.
-Thus, the reliability of the factor analysis calculations that shaped Cattell's personality theory can be called into question.
+Thus, the reliability of the factor analysis calculations that shaped Cattell's personality theory may be called into question.
 Cattell claimed that this was because those who attempted to replicate his findings were not using his exact methodology.

 Fluid And Crystallized Intelligence

-Today, most people recognize that there are multiple ways in which someone can be "smart."
-However, this was not always the case.
 When Raymond Cattell introduced the concepts of fluid and crystallized intelligence in 1963, he was the first to officially make the distinction between two different types of intelligence.

 Though the two types of intelligence may seem independent of one another, they are related.
-Interestingly, while crystallized intelligence does not impact one's fluid intelligence, a high level of fluid intelligence can have a positive impact on crystallized intelligence.
+Interestingly, while crystallized intelligence may not impact one's fluid intelligence, a high level of fluid intelligence can have a positive impact on crystallized intelligence.
 Today, most intelligence tests focus on both types of intelligence, though you can take individual tests for each type.

 Raymond Cattell's Legacy